A prose poem meditating on the ebb and flow of those of us who come to New York from elsewhere, and those of us who leave again.

 Maybe she should have bought nectarines."

-Mortar published by The Standard Culture
+Mortar published by The Standard Culture (one of the winning entries to Dog Days of Summer contest)

 After too long a time and too far a distance, Leslie returns home to help look after her ailing mother--and finds herself overcome by the suffocating heat and memories.